Argumentation-LLC/howto/main_menu.md

 # Main Menu Commands

-The main menu button is three horizontal lines in the upper left-hand corner.
+The main menu button is three horizontal lines in the upper left-hand corner of Argumentation.

 **New Map**: starts a new map in place of the one you’re currently working on.